Rib

 Once the API is deployed and the API is invoked, worker gateway will validate the input request against these requirements, and if they don't satisfy, it results in a BadRequest error.

-Please note the language Rib by itself don't support a keyword such as request, or path or body or headers.
-The above examples are valid only if are using Rib through worker-gateway.
-If Rib script is evaluated in the context of a http request, these values are available in the context of the Rib evaluator.
+If a Rib script is evaluated in the context of an HTTP request, these values are available in the context of the Rib evaluator.

 Here is an example of an invalid Rib script